jayesh15111988/WeatherService/README.md

 ### Using `WeatherService` framework

-`WeatherService` public APIs take location details as input and return weather information at that place.
+`WeatherService` public APIs take location details as input and return weather information at that place in the form of completion closure.
 The input is specified either in terms of coordinates or the name of the location